Why choose Barcan+Kirby for your training contract?

 Many of our successful trainee solicitors will usually have had some months or years of paralegal experience behind them so they can hit the ground running, but this is not essential.

 - Passed or are due to pass the Legal Practice Course prior to the commencement of the training contract

-What to expect during your training contract
+What can you expect during your training contract?

 Each year the firm offers a small number of candidates the role of trainee solicitor, to ensure that the training provided is as tailored and comprehensive as possible.

-You will be provided with your trainee solicitor pack that details comprehensive advice and guidance on the training contract process, from induction to qualification.
+You will be provided with your trainee solicitor pack that includes comprehensive advice and guidance on the training contract process, from induction to qualification.
 You will then spend the remainder of the day meeting your first seat trainee supervisor and other members of the team.

 During the training contract, trainees will gain experience in four separate departments (seats).
 The duration of each seat is six months, with seat rotations taking place in March and September of each year.

 Trainees are required to complete at least three seats from the list of core departments below:

 For the fourth seat, trainees are provided with the opportunity to request their preferred seat option from either the core seat list above or the elective seat list below (subject to availability).